The MneExperiment Pipeline

 Defining data epochs

-There is one special epoch to define, which is called 'cov'
+There is one special epoch to define, which is called 'cov'.
+This is the

 data epoch that will be used to estimate the sensor noise covariance matrix for